Alpine-DAV/ascent/src/docs/sphinx/Actions/Pipelines.rst

   params["field"] = "vel";                 // name of the vector field
   params["step_size"] = 0.01;              // advection step size
   params["num_steps"] = 1;               // number of advection steps
+  //seed parameters
   params["seeds/type"] = "box";
   params["seeds/sampling_type"] = "uniform"; //or "random"
   params["seeds/sampling_space"] = "interior"; //or "boundary"
-  params["seeds/x_extents"] = [-9,9]; //optional: define the boundary
-  params["seeds/y_extents"] = [-9,9]; //for the distribution
-  params["seeds/z_extents"] = [-9,9]; //of the particles
+  //default is using the boundary of the entire dataset params["seeds/x_extents"] = [-9,9]; //optional: define the boundary params["seeds/y_extents"] = [-9,9]; //for the distribution params["seeds/z_extents"] = [-9,9]; //of the particles